What Are Source of Funds (SOF) and Source of Wealth (SOW) in AML Compliance?

 • Documentation: SOF verification might require bank statements, payment receipts, or loan agreements related to the transaction.
 SOW verification might require a broader range of documents, such as tax returns, business records, or proof of investment returns, to paint a picture of the customer’s financial journey.

-Why Do SOF and SOW Matter?
+Why Do SOF and SOW Matter for AML and Regulatory Compliance?

 Enhanced due diligence (EDD) is required for these customers and others where a preliminary risk assessment suggests a higher risk of money laundering or terrorist financing.
 EDD is a more thorough process of investigation that goes beyond standard identity verification and KYC processes.
 It involves a deeper examination of a customer’s background, financial activities, and the risks they may pose.